Marcelospegiorin/Marcelospegiorin/README.md

 ✔ I currently have knowledge of JavaScript, HTML5, CSS and React Native 💭

-✔ I'm studying Java and SQL
+✔ I'm studying NodeJS and SQL

 📢 Learn more about me at Linkedin: https://www.linkedin.com/in/marcelo-martinsspegiorin/